Saint Petersburg Metro: 1992-present

-In 1994 it was planned, over 10 years, to massively extend the metro and almost "double" its size, building three new lines and 61 new stations.
-However, in reality, over this period until 2004, just 6 stations were opened.
-At this point the metro considered funding construction through a system of individual stage and station sponsorship.
-Saint Petersburg's unforgiving geology has frequently hampered attempts by Metro builders.
-The most notable case took place on the Kirovsko-Vyborgskaya Line.
-While constructing the line in the 1970s, the tunnelers entered an underground cavity of the Neva River.
+In 1994, plans were to almost "double" the size of the Metro system within 10 years, building three new lines and 61 new stations.
+However, in reality, by 2004, only 6 new stations were opened.
+At this point, the metro considered funding construction through a system of individual stage and station sponsorship.

+Saint Petersburg's geology has frequently hampered attempts by Metro builders.
+While constructing the Kirovsko-Vyborgskaya Line in the 1970s, the tunnelers entered an underground cavity of the Neva River.
 They managed to complete the tunnel, but in 1995 the tunnel had to be closed and a section of it between Lesnaya and Ploschad Muzhestva flooded.
 For more than nine years, the northern segment of the line was physically cut off from the rest of the system.
-A new set of tunnels was built and in June 2004 normal service was restored.
+A new set of tunnels was built and, in June 2004, normal service was restored.

 Lines

 Line 1 (Kirovsko-Vyborgskaya)

 Kirovsko-Vyborgskaya ("Kirovsky [district]–Vyborgsky [district]") Line is the oldest line of the metro, opened in 1955.
 The original stations are very beautiful and elaborately decorated, especially Avtovo and Narvskaya.
 The line connects four out of five Saint Petersburg's main railway stations.
 In 1995, a flooding occurred in a tunnel between Lesnaya and Ploschad Muzhestva stations and, for nine years, the line was separated into two independent segments (the gap was connected by a shuttle bus route).
 The line contains three of the six shallow stations that are present in the metro.

 The line cuts Saint Petersburg centre on a northeast–southwest axis.
-In the south its alignment follows the shore of the Gulf of Finland.
-In the north it extends outside the city limits into the Leningrad oblast (it is the only line to stretch beyond the city boundary).
+In the south, its alignment follows the shore of the Gulf of Finland.
+In the north, it extends outside the city limits into the Leningrad oblast (it is the only line to stretch beyond the city boundary).
 The Kirovsko-Vyborgskaya Line generally coloured red on Metro maps.